Executor

 to obtain an ExecutorRef

-handle with a specified name and use executor-related functionalities.
+handle with a specified name to use executor-related functionality.
 The core interfaces and usage instructions for ExecutorRef

 are as follows: